Welcome to Okotoks BMX!

 You will of course require a bike!
 20 inch diameter wheels recommended, 24 inch if you are riding in the Cruiser class (see below for sizing information).
 Please remove all reflectors, bike stands, pegs, bells or other extra stuff before you arrive.
 Gears are allowed, but not needed and only bikes with rear brakes can be used, coaster or backward pedal brakes are not safe on a BMX track due to the technical way riders navigate the track.

-Rider gear must be ALWAYS be worn when riding the track.
+Rider gear must ALWAYS be worn when riding the track.
 Mandatory gear includes:

-- Full faced DOT helmet with a nice snug fit
+- Full face DOT helmet with a nice snug fit

 - Gloves (full fingered)